 Regardless of why you’re visiting Lithuania, you’ll need to eat three meals a day.
 Whether you’re a food traveler like us or you’re visiting for other reasons, you’ll want to enjoy the best foods possible.

-After a week of eating traditional Lithuanian food, these are our picks for the must-eat Lithuanian foods and drinks:
+After a week of eating traditional Lithuanian food and so much more, these are our picks for the must-eat Lithuanian foods and drinks:

 Traditional Food in Lithuania

 Like food in most Eastern European countries, traditional Lithuanian food is hearty, simple fare that warms the bones on a cold winter’s day.
 Typical ingredients include potatoes, rye seeds, beets and wild mushrooms – all items that grow throughout the country on farms and in forests.

 We liken food in Lithuania to comfort food for two reasons.
 First, it reminds us of holiday meals when our grandmothers would cook similar foods passed down from their grandmothers.
 But most of all because eating the following Lithuanian classics made us happy.

 1. Cepelinai (Potato Dumplings Filled with Minced Meat)